Novus-School/novus/notes/02_dev_local.md

 ![Install Finish](settingsxml.png)

+### Step 5: Configure `~/.clojure/deps.edn` file

-6. [Final]: Add an entry under the `:mvn/repos` key in your ~/.clojure/deps.edn file.
-You only need to do this once, nothing else needs to be done per-project to specify maven information.
+- Add an entry under the `:mvn/repos` key in your ~/.clojure/deps.edn file.
+- You only need to do this once, nothing else needs to be done per-project to specify maven information.

 ```
 {:mvn/repos {"cognitect-dev-tools"